 - Applicants to the S.J.D. program may seek Fall (August) admission.
 The deadline for receiving the application for the research-based programs is March 1 for Fall entry.

 - Students must satisfy the mandatory physical presence residence requirement.
 Students entering the S.J.D. program from the University of Wisconsin Law School directly or with a break of no more than one semester after receiving approval of their LL.M. work may carry over the residence requirements and do not need to re-establish the residence requirement.
 Students in this situation must register for 3 credits each semester.

-- In the rare case of a student who enters the S.J.D. program directly, the student must enroll as a full-time law student in Law 990 for 12 credits in the first two semesters and do research in Madison for two regular semesters (i.e., fall and spring).
-Students admitted in the spring must be a resident for the following fall semester as well.
+- In the rare case of a student who enters the S.J.D. program directly, the student must enroll as a full-time law student in Law 990 for 12 credits in the first two semesters and do research in Madison for two regular semesters (i.e., Fall and Spring).

 We do not have direct entry into our S.J.D. program.